Getting your first real customer is a significant milestone for every entrepreneur.

 Instagram's visual format and predominantly millennial audience aren't the only appeals of the platform.

 It also has one of the most engaged user bases among social networks, according to data from Smart Insights.
 It’s not only a great platform for influencer marketing, but also for your regular unpaid posts to reach a good number of people if you use relevant hashtags.
+If you need help on creative, a tool like Taler can help you find the right Instagram story templates to get started.

 With Instagram advertising, you can display your own visual ad in others' feeds to drive traffic.
 Beauty and skincare brand Follain uses Instagram ads to promote their free samples.
 You can see that the ad’s been viewed more than 3,600 times.